Date

 - Do you use any special equipment, like drones, for hard-to-see areas?

-About Repair Recommendations and Timelines
+Clarify Repair Costs and Timelines

 If the inspector finds issues, your next step is to understand the severity and the proposed solution.
 This is where you can separate a simple fix from a major problem.
 Ask for specifics so you can understand the urgency and scope of any potential work.
 A clear explanation of the damage—whether it’s a few curled shingles after a storm or more significant structural wear—is crucial.